tm-LBenson/AWS-Slides/_hands_on/2024-1-5-section-13-lesson-3-hands-on.md

 ### Exploring CIDR Notation

-While CIDR notation might not be directly examined in depth for the AWS Cloud Practitioner exam, understanding it can significantly aid in comprehending how subnets are structured within AWS VPCs.
+While CIDR notation might not be directly examined in depth for the exam, understanding it can significantly aid in comprehending how subnets are structured within AWS VPCs.
 This hands-on exercise involves using an external tool to explore Classless Inter-Domain Routing (CIDR) notation and its implications on network design.

 <!-- pagebreak -->